For the first date of Christmas, my true love gave to me, a trip to Saint Andrews by the Sea…

 This was our second trip to The Algonquin Resort in Saint Andrews by the Sea.
 It’s open year-round, and while I’ve only seen the two seasonal extremes, I feel fairly confident saying it makes a lovely retreat regardless of season.
 You can’t repeat our exact “First Date Of Christmas” until next year, but you can experience The Algonquin in all it’s Just-Stepped-Into-A-Christmas-Book glory for the rest of the month.

 Looking for local gift ideas?
-We’ve compiled more than 250 locally made gift ideas in the 2014 Local Wishlist.
+We’ve got hundreds of locally made gift ideas in the Local Wishlist.

 The Algonquin Resort